alamsyed25/LegalNomican/BACKEND_DOCUMENTATION.md

 -   A `.env.example` file serves as a template.
 -   Environment-specific files like `.env.development`, `.env.test`, `.env.production` are used to load configurations based on the `NODE_ENV` variable.
 -   Key configurations include database connection strings (MongoDB URI), API keys, server port (PORT), Redis URL (REDIS_URL), and JWT secrets (JWT_SECRET).
+-   **MongoDB Connection**: The application features robust MongoDB connection management:
+    -   Utilizes a singleton pattern to ensure a single, shared connection instance.
+    -   Connection URI is selected based on the `NODE_ENV` (development, test, production).
+    -   Implements connection pooling for efficient database interactions.
+    -   Includes automatic retry logic for connection failures (except in the test environment).
+    -   Ensures graceful disconnection from MongoDB when the server shuts down.

 ## 3. Core Features and Functionality